nyakaz73/spring-native/README.md

-# Spring Boot (3)  Spring Native (GraalVM)
+# Spring Boot (3)  Spring Native (GraalVM) :fire:
 Kubernetes Java Native Application with Spring Boot 3 (Spring Native)

+Show some :heart: and :star: to support this report

 Okay!! so im just going to jump right in.
-As some of you might know that Spring Boot 3, Spring Framework 6 has just been a few days ago before writing this article,  here are some of the feature we can get excited about :)
+As some of you might know that Spring Boot 3, Spring Framework 6 has just released been a few days ago before writing this article,  here are some of the features we can get excited about :smile:
  * Java 17 Baseline
  * Records
  * Native Executables
  * Observability

-In this  read im mainly going to focuss on how we can build Kubernetes Cloud Native Java Applications using Spring Native (Native Executables) with **GraalVM**.
+In this  read i'm mainly going to focus on how we can build Kubernetes Cloud Native Java Applications using Spring Native (Native Executables) with **GraalVM**.

 *  Don't get me wrong Spring support for Native (Experimental) has already been out for a couple of years, but the reason for us to get